BitcoinDesign/Guide/guide/glossary.md

 For example: `3J98t1WpEZ73CNmQviecrnyiWrnqRhWNLy`

 **SegWit address - [Bech32](https://en.bitcoin.it/wiki/Bech32){:target="_blank"}**<br/>
-Bech32 is the *SegWit* address format (for segregated witness), and is specified in [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}.
-They are supported by the majority of software and hardware wallets, but a minority of exchanges.
-While most exchanges enable sending funds to bech32 addresses, they don’t enable users to receive them with this format.
-Bech32 adoption by wallet-applications and exchanges is tracked on [this page](https://en.bitcoin.it/wiki/Bech32_adoption).
+The *SegWit* address format (for segregated witness) was introduced in an update to the Bitcoin protocol that made changes to the transaction format.
+The technical name of this address format is Bech32, and is specified in [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki){:target="_blank"}.
+SegWit addresses are supported by the majority of software and hardware wallets, but a minority of exchanges.
+SegWit address adoption by applications and exchanges is tracked on [this page](https://en.bitcoin.it/wiki/Bech32_adoption).
+Any new bitcoin-application should support the use of SegWit addresses.

-The benefits of Bech32 addresses include more resistance to input errors (they are case insensitive, and use error-correcting codes), and lower transaction fees.
-Transaction fees are based on the number of bytes in your transaction and SegWit allows to move a significant part of the transaction to a new structure called witness.
-Bytes in the witness get a 75% discount.
-How much you save depends on your transaction.
-If it involves a lot of signatures that can be moved to the witness you save more.
+The benefits of SegWit addresses include more resistance to input errors (as they are case insensitive and use error-correcting codes), and lower transaction fees.
+The fee saving will depend on the type of transaction but for a common transfer of funds it can be in the 30-40% range.

 *SegWit addresses* start with `bc1` and are all lowercase and case insensitive. <br/>
 For example: `bc1qar0srrr7xfkvy5l643lydnw9re59gtzzwf5mdq`